A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-We also study correlations between the \textit{in silico} survival $T_{s}^{10T}$ and the model parameters, which are given in Table \ref{t:t3}, presenting only statistically significant parameters, i.e., with p-value less than $0.05$.
-We apply this to the rest of the tables with correlation coefficients presented below.
-Notice also that in Table \ref{t:t3} and in the tables below we present only parameters with correlation coefficient $r \geq 0.1$.
+We analyze the correlation between the \textit{in silico} survival time $T_s^{10T}$ and the model parameters, as shown in Table~\ref{t:t3}, which includes only statistically significant parameters (p-value $< 0.05$) with correlation coefficients $r \geq 0.1$.
+This criterion is consistently applied to all subsequent Tables presenting correlation analyses throughout the manuscript.

-It can be observed that the most influential parameter is the tumor growth rate $r_{1}$ of the sensitive population.
-Meanwhile, the initial tumor size $T_{0}$ and the chemotherapy killing efficiency $\alpha_{1}$ also contribute to the treatment outcomes.
-In contrast, the remaining parameters have a negligible effect on survival time.
+The tumor growth rate of the sensitive population ($r_1$) emerges as the most influential factor.
+In addition, the initial tumor size ($T_0$) and TMZ killing efficacy ($\alpha_1$) exhibit notable correlations with survival outcomes.
+Other parameters display minimal influence.

-If we consider correlations between the improvement in survival times with 10 TMZ cycles in comparison with the untreated case (the ratio $T_{s}^{10T}/T_{s}^{NT}$) of the same virtual patients (same model parametrization in the 2 cases), and the model parameters, the results are different, as shown in Table \ref{t:t4}.
-We see that TMZ killing efficiency against TMZ-sensitive tumor cells $\alpha_{1}$ is now the most correlated parameter for improvement in survival, and the fraction of the initially TMZ-resistant population $\delta_2$ also have a small influence here.
+We next examine correlations between the improvement in survival times with 10 TMZ cycles compared to the untreated case (defined as the ratio $T_{s}^{10T}/T_{s}^{NT}$) of the same virtual patients (same model parametrization in the 2 cases) and the model parameters.
+The results, summarized in Table~\ref{t:t4}, highlight a different trend: the TMZ killing efficacy against sensitive tumor cells ($\alpha_1$) emerges as the most influential parameter.
+Additionally, the initial fraction of TMZ-resistant cells ($\delta_1$) shows a modest, yet non-negligible, effect.

 The correlation between $T_{s}^{10T}/T_{s}^{NT}$ and $\alpha_{1}$ is shown in Fig.\ref{fig:f7}.